What's a royal Christmas like?

 Celebrations on Christmas Eve

-In keeping with their German heritage, the Royal Family start their festive celebrations on Christmas Eve.
+In keeping with their German heritage, the Royal Family start their festive celebrations on Christmas Eve - and this also means that on Christmas Day, the focus is firmly on church and duty, namely the Queen's Speech.

-They meet in the White Drawing Room at Sandringham, the Queen's residence in Norfolk, to exchange presents and finish decorating their 20ft tree.
+They meet on Christmas Eve in the White Drawing Room at Sandringham, the Queen's residence in Norfolk, to exchange presents and finish decorating their 20ft tree.

 There they enjoy a tea of scones, sandwiches and cakes before retiring to dress for a formal dinner.

-Celebrations continue until late and in the morning, each royal wakes to a stocking of small gifts and fruit at the end of their beds.
+Celebrations continue until late and in the morning, and each royal wakes to a stocking of small gifts and fruit at the end of their beds.

+Royal historian Kate Williams told the BBC: "It's quite set, it's quite formal.
+It's looked pretty much the same since the Queen's youth, since the 50s.

+"You arrive when told to arrive...
+There are quite a lot of different dresses required - change for church, change for dinner."

-The family then make their traditional appearance at the morning service at St Mary Magdalene Church in the village of Sandringham - all being well, everyone will make it, but last year the Queen missed out because of a heavy cold.
+On Christmas morning, the royals head to a service at St Mary Magdalene Church in the village of Sandringham - all being well, everyone will make it, but last year the Queen missed out because of a heavy cold.

-After the service, members of the Royal Family usually spend some time meeting well-wishers gathered outside the chapel, before returning to the estate for a traditional turkey lunch.
+After the service, they usually spend some time meeting well-wishers gathered outside the chapel, before returning to the estate for a traditional turkey lunch.

 Then, like millions up and down the country, the family settle down to watch television.